Last updated on May 5th, 2023

 4. In the area (land); Australia is 32 times greater than that of the U.K, almost twice than that of Europe, and almost equal to that of the United States of America.

 6. On the list of facts about Australia, this one is certainly unique.
 Australia is the only continent-nation in the world.
 It means, it is a continent and an independent country as well.
 It is also the smallest, flattest, and driest inhabited continent in the world.

 7. Australia day, the national day of the country is celebrated on 26th January every year.
 The “day” is a form of celebration of Australia’s diversity and tolerance of different sects of people.

 8. Kangaroo is the national animal of Australia.
 There were 34,303,677 kangaroos in Australia in 2011 within the commercial harvest area.
-And they (kangaroos) are found only in Australia.
+And they (kangaroos) are found (naturally) only in Australia and Papua New Guinea.

 9. If you know Australia’s total population, you can clearly see that the population of kangaroos in the country outnumbers that of the humans.
 And there are strict measures in place to check the population of the national animal.

 10. In Australia, you can undergo a unique health treatment which is expected to be 40,000 years old.
 These Aboriginal cultures and healing techniques are believed to be the oldest in the world.
 Difficulties and illnesses such as depression, cancer and substance abuse can be treated with these century’s old techniques.